Dan founder of BIA

 How can men find a sense of themselves amongst such narrow and conflicting ideas of masculinity?
 And what impact is the male identity crisis having on men’s mental health?

-Psychological counsellor, Fraser Smith, shares his research into the impact of male identity and makes a heartfelt case for us to adopt a new way of thinking about what it means to be a man in 2019.
+Here, psychological counsellor, Fraser Smith (Video), shares his research into the impact of male identity and makes a heartfelt case for us to adopt a new way of thinking about what it means to be a man in 2019.

-We can change that and by doing so can help reduce the statistics, and is why we teamed up with the Being Mankind project to promote their book and education programme to provide positive male role models for young boys in Scotland so that they can learn to build healthy relationships with those around them.
+We can change that and by doing so help reduce the statistics, by becoming positive male role models for young boys in Scotland so that they can learn to build healthy relationships with those around them.
 This will hopefully set us on a path towards equality, where we all succeed together.

 Men take their own lives because they feel there is no other way out.
-At BIA we believe that by giving them tools that they can use in private and with confidence and using men's peer groups, a simple but effective way of sharing experiences, can make a huge difference in how men carry on with their lives.
+At BIA we believe that by giving them tools that they can use in private and with confidence along with men's peer groups, a simple but effective way of sharing experiences, can make a huge difference in how men carry on with their lives.

 When men and those that support them see the site I want them to connect, send us a message, maybe share their story and use our services.
 It is creating a brotherhood but is also connecting, wives, son's, daughters, mothers, partners and fathers.